Related Topics

 Scams that target older adults are just one part of the fraud landscape, and veterans have been no less of a target.
-According to the Federal Trade Commission, veterans, military service members and their spouses lost $477 million to scams in 2023.1 The median financial loss for these same adults increased with age at $500 for those in their 60s compared with $803 for adults in their 70s and over $1,400 for adults in their 80s.1 Veterans should be especially alert about scams that target their service-earned benefits, such as the benefits buyout scam.
+According to the Federal Trade Commission (FTC), veterans, military service members, and their spouses lost $580 million to scams in 2024—up from $477 million in 2023.
+Veterans and military retirees racked up the most losses overall, with a median fraud loss of $700.1

-What is the benefits buyout scam?
+What is a benefits buyout scam?

 Operation Protect Veterans, a joint crime prevention campaign created by the U.S. Postal Inspection Service and AARP, advises veterans that in these turbulent economic times, they need to carefully examine offers like this and others that scammers try to use.